 You need not worry about the proceedings.
 Whether you’ve been served with the divorce papers or are the one who has initiated the divorce, we will take care of anything and everything related to the divorce for you.

 We have vast knowledge in all divorce areas, even the high-net-worth divorce cases.
-You can reach out to us at (201) 880-9770 to schedule a consultation with our Glen Rock, NJ, divorce lawyer.
+You can reach out to us at (201) 880-9770 to schedule a case evaluation with our Glen Rock, NJ, divorce lawyer.

 Types of Divorce in New Jersey

 We have two basic types of divorce in New Jersey: uncontested and contested divorce.
 The kind of divorce you will experience relies, in part, on the type of relationship you’ve had with your spouse and the facts involved in your situation.

 An uncontested divorce may be appropriate if you and your soon-to-be ex-spouse agree that the only option left is to separate through a divorce.